lmullen/lincolnmullen.com/source/_posts/2013-07-26-using-library-catalog-data-for-historical-research.markdown

 ### Length

 Anyone who is familiar with the contemporary evangelical tracts would be surprised at long the ATS tracts are.
 Where a contemporary tract might be six or eight very small pages with several illustrations, the ATS tracts average sixteen pages of closely printed type and were commonly thirty-two pages long.
-Besides the main tract that comprised the body, the tracts usually had a paper wrapped which had supplementary materials or another tract in its own right.
+Besides the main tract that comprised the body, the tracts usually had a paper wrapper which had supplementary materials or another tract in its own right.
 Bill Bright's well-known tract from the 1960s, *Do You Know the Four Spiritual Laws*, could fit on the wrapper of one of these hefty ATS tracts.

 Since I am making an argument about how the normative experience of conversion became simplified, I wondered whether the tracts got shorter over time.
 They did not.